Some years ago, I asked the question: "Whatever happened to Olga

 myself.
 What a journey it turned out to be!
 I learned a great deal

-about the lives of Olga and Harvey Greenlaw, and I was fortunate
+about the lives of Olga and Harvey Greenlaw, and I was lucky

 enough to talk to Olga's sister and half-sister, both delightful ladies.